TangoMan75/shoe/README.md

 18. **⚡ Shoemaker Developement Tool:**

-Use `shoemaker.sh` tool to split a script file into its components, build a script from a _"build.lst"_ file, generate _Makefile_ or _Markdown_ documentation from a shoe script.
+Use `shoemaker.sh` tool to split a script file into its components, build a script from a _"build.shoe"_ file, generate _Makefile_ or _Markdown_ documentation from a shoe script.

 19. **⚡ Code Snippets:**